Miouyouyou/matrix-coturn-docker-setup/README.md

 > If `SYNAPSE_VOIP_TURN_USERNAME` is not set to an empty string in
 > the matrix configuration part, the user should be added ASAP,
-> else CoTURN will reject the authentication request and fail the
+> else CoTURN will reject the authentication request and fail
-> VOIP setup.
+> VOIP setups.

 ## View the logs